Jfortin1/ComBatHarmonization/Matlab/README.md

 - a data matrix (p x n) `dat` for which the p rows are features, and the n columns are participants.
 - a numeric or character vector `batch` of length n indicating the site/scanner/study id.

 The ComBat algorithm also accepts an optional argument `mod`, which is a matrix containing the outcome of interest and other biological covariates.
-This is recommended when the goal of the downstream statiatical analyses is to look for associations between the imaging data and the biological variables; this will make sure to preserve the biological variability while removing the variability associated with site/scanner.
+This is recommended when the goal of the downstream statistical analyses is to quantify associations between imaging data and biological variables; this will make sure to preserve the biological variability while removing the variability associated with site/scanner.

 For illustration purpose, let's simulate an imaging dataset with n=10 participants, acquired on 2 scanners, with 5 participants each, with p=10000 voxels per scan.